Page last updated:

 Your veins contain one-way valves to stop your blood falling back towards your toes.
 These valves can become weak or damaged.
 When this happens, your veins become so swollen (varicose veins) that blood leaks into the tissue of your skin.

-If your legs have reddish or brown stains on them, make an appointment at your GP practice to see a healthcare practitioner, this may be a doctor or a nurse.
+If your legs have reddish or brown stains on them, this may be an indication of venous insufficiency, therefore you should make an appointment at your GP practice to see a healthcare practitioner, this may be a doctor or a nurse.

-Alternatively, there might be a Leg Club or specialist leg clinic in your area – you should be able to get information on this from your doctors surgery.
-You can attend one of these without having to be referred by your GP.
+Alternatively, there might be a Leg Club or specialist leg clinic in your area – you should be able to get information on how to access this service from your doctors surgery.

 Remember to remove any nail polish from your toenails before your appointment.